 In 1952, Union Rural Electric joined with 24 other rural electric utilities to form Tri-State Generation and Transmission Association.
 Exhibiting extraordinary foresight, the move guaranteed an adequate source of electricity for the coming years of growth.
 The partnership between Tri-State and United Power remains strong today, as power generation continues to be a key part of the rural electric quotient.

 In April of 1990, the cooperative name was changed to United Power, Inc., a visible sign of a new, more powerful entity emerging in the electric industry.
 By November of the same year, United Power had added over 6,000 new customers with the acquisition of the Platte Valley Division.
 The Platte Valley Division encompassed the cities of Fort Lupton, Hudson, Keenesburg and the surrounding rural lands.
-To better help serve customers in this new district, United added another branch in Fort Lupton.
 The 1993 acquisition of customers in the city of Brighton fueled a second surge of growth, adding an additional 6,000 meters.
-By mid-2021, the cooperative expects to become just the 32nd co-op nationwide to surpass the 100,000 meter milestone.
+In June 2021, the cooperative became just the 31st co-op nationwide to surpass the 100,000 meter milestone.

 The United Power Family